-Learn everything you need to know about how billing works, with info on billing periods, how we calculate your bill, and much more.
+Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

 Billing works like this.
-We charge you for the energy you use in each billing period – which we take from your set payment once a month.
-And we also add on any fixed charges (like daily standing charges).
+You’re charged for the energy you use in each billing period.
+This is either taken from your set payment once a month, or you pay when you get your bill.
+And any fixed charges (like daily standing charges) are added on.

-A billing period starts on the day your plan starts, and runs to the same date on the following month.
+A billing period starts on the day your tariff starts, and runs to the same date on the following month.

-We’ll generate your next bill a few days after the end of your current billing period.
-It’ll show your opening balance, new charges and payments during this billing period, as well as your new closing balance.
+Your next bill is generated a few days after the end of your current billing period.
+It’ll show your opening balance, new charges, and payments during this billing period, as well as your new closing balance.

 Here’s an example: